emilianvrd/Maneuvers/Archtype feats.md

 You gain proficiency in light armor, medium armor, and shields.
 If you already had proficiency in light or medium armor, you instead gain proficiency in all armor and shield.
 If you have proficiency in medium or heavy armor, you ignore the speed penalty from wearing armor.
 If you already were proficient in all armor, you gain a +1 circumstance bonus to ac while wearing armor instead.

+### Assassin
+You've trained to assassinate your foes, and you do so with tenacity and precision.

+If you Strike a Surprised creature, you gain a +5 circumstance bonus to the damage.
+You can only gain this benefit once per encounter.

 ### Barbarian
 Bariarians are fierce warriors of primitive backround who can enter a battle rage.

 As a Quick action, you can enter into a raging frenzy.
-You can't wear heavy armor while raging.
-For 1 minute, you gain 3 temporary hit points at the start of each of your turns and a +1 status bonus to strength checks and to damage rolls made using strength.
+If you do, you gain 5 temporary hit points and. for 1 minute, you gain a +1 status bonus to might checks and to damage rolls made using might.
+You can't wear heavy armor while using this ability.

 ### Bard
 Bards are inspiring muscisians who uses music to guide their magical powers.